 - Be sure to ask questions like:

 - What are they for?

 - How should I take them?

+- When and how often should I take them?

-- Will I need to continue taking them once I feel better? - ALWAYS ASK.
+- Will I need to continue taking them once I feel better?

+- ALWAYS ASK.
 You need to know.
-You will stay healthier and safer when you get all of your questions answered before you go home. - It helps to use one pharmacy for all medications so the pharmacist can check for any negative interactions.
+You will stay healthier and safer when you get all of your questions answered before you go home.

+- It helps to use one pharmacy for all medications so the pharmacist can check for any negative interactions.